-multipath can provide failover in an active/passive configuration.
+Multipath provides failover in an active/passive configuration.
 In an active/passive configuration, only half the paths are used at any time for I/O. If any element of an I/O path (the cable, switch, or controller) fails, multipath switches to an alternate path.

-• Improved Performance
+• Improved performance